uncleejay/design-assistant/README.md

    - More context = better, more targeted feedback

 3. **Get Your Critique**
-   - Click "Get Design Critique"
+   - Click "Get Design Critique" - no setup required!
    - Receive detailed AI analysis and recommendations
    - Review suggestions for improvements